efflux/doc-otobo-dev/content/how-it-works/themes.rst

 Creating Your Own Themes
 ========================

-You can create your own themes so as to use the layout you like in the OTRS web front end.
+You can create your own themes so as to use the layout you like in the OTOBO web front end.
 To create custom themes, you should customize the output templates to your needs.
 More information on the syntax and structure of output templates can be found in the :doc:`templates`.

 As an example, perform the following steps to create a new theme called *Company*: